jyoung15/dashboard-api-go/client/docs/CreateOrganizationAlertsProfileRequest.md

 ### NewCreateOrganizationAlertsProfileRequest

-`func NewCreateOrganizationAlertsProfileRequest(type_ string, alertCondition CreateOrganizationAlertsProfileRequestAlertCondition, recipients CreateOrganizationAlertsProfileRequestRecipients, networkTags []string, ) *CreateOrganizationAlertsProfileRequest`
+`func NewCreateOrganizationAlertsProfileRequest(type_ string, alertCondition CreateOrganizationAlertsProfileRequestAlertCondition, recipients GetOrganizationAlertsProfiles200ResponseInnerRecipients, networkTags []string, ) *CreateOrganizationAlertsProfileRequest`

 NewCreateOrganizationAlertsProfileRequest instantiates a new CreateOrganizationAlertsProfileRequest object This constructor will assign default values to properties that have it defined,